China says it 'drove away' U.S. warship on anniversary of tribunal ruling - Up News Info

 “Since our tribunal ruling victory, there were no changes.
 There’s still the presence of the Chinese Coast Guard, the Chinese militia…in the West Philippine Sea,” said Fernando Hicap, head of a federation of small fisherfolk groups.

-(Reporting by Ryan Woo with additional reporting by Jay Ereno in Manila; Editing by Clarence Fernandez, Chizu Nomiyama and Mark Heinrich)
+(Reporting by Ryan Woo; Additional reporting by Jay Ereno in Manila; Editing by Muralikumar Anantharaman, Clarence Fernandez and Chizu Nomiyama)

 Advertisement